Module constriction.symbol

 Classes

-class QueueDecoder (self, compressed)
+class QueueDecoder (compressed)

 A container of compressed bits that can be read from front to back for decoding.